Ian Deary

-Ian John Deary OBE, FBA, FRSE, FMedSci (born 1954) is a Scottish psychologist (also dual trained as a medical doctor and psychiatrist) known for work in the fields of intelligence, cognitive ageing, cognitive epidemiology, and personality.
+Ian John Deary (born 1954) is a Scottish psychologist (also dual trained as a medical doctor and psychiatrist) known for work in the fields of intelligence, cognitive ageing, cognitive epidemiology, and personality.

 Deary is professor of differential psychology at The University of Edinburgh.
 He is former director of the Centre for Cognitive Ageing and Cognitive Epidemiology and co-director of the Alzheimer Scotland Dementia Research Centre.

 Research

 Ian Deary has contributed to numerous topics in intelligence research.
 For instance, he has conducted several studies into the relationship between intelligence and elementary cognitive tasks such as reaction time and inspection time, and has investigated the overlap between intelligence and educational achievement.

 In 1983 he obtained a PhD at the University of Edinburgh with the thesis "Social work and the elderly: a problem of definition" written for the Stuart Macgregor Memorial Prize.

 Deary was a founder of the field of cognitive epidemiology, which studies the relationship of intelligence to health outcomes.
 He described and discussed cognitive epidemiology in a 2010 article for the journal Psychological Science in the Public Interest.

 A 2010 review in Nature Reviews Neuroscience, co-authored by Deary, described research on the neuroscience of intelligence differences.

 In 2012, the journal Annual Review of Psychology published an overview of the field of intelligence research, authored by Deary.